 Your audience will need to be able to find you online which means that your content will need to be optimised for Google and other search engines .

 That being said, experienced web content writers will know that you must write content for people first, search engines second.

-This means identifying topics that help your audience find answers and solve problems related to your industry or field, and ensuring content delivers the value that your potential customers are looking for.
+This means identifying topics that help your audience find answers and solve problems related to your industry or field, and ensuring that content delivers value to your potential customers.

-Good web copywriters will understand how Google works and ensure you’re not adopting any black hat SEO techniques that could harm not only your rankings but your brand image too.
+Good web copywriters will understand how to write for search engines and they’ll ensure you’re not adopting any black hat SEO techniques that could harm not only your rankings but your brand image too.

 Why copywriting matters

 Words are one of the most important business tools at your disposal and yet they don’t always get the attention that they deserve.